tkw1536/ggman/README.md

 - rework some of the shell aliases
 - `Makefile`: Make sure to always build with cgo disabled
 - rework filter scoring to take position of match into account
+- improve `ggman relocate` error handling in some edge cases
 - fix a lot of typos
 - update dependencies